Our all-volunteer Leadership Council is made up of WFAR Members:

 Donna Mo is a corporate and real estate attorney with over a decade of experience practicing law.
 Her experience includes assisting in entity formation and governance, private offerings, mergers and acquisitions, loans, commercial real estate leases, and other commercial agreements.
 She has been involved in the animal rights movement for over two decades and has assisted various animal rights nonprofits, is a donor of the Animal Law and Policy Small Grants Program at UCLA School of Law, and volunteers for her local animal shelter.
 She is the proud mother of a border collie mix and cocker spaniel mix.

 Alicia Robb is the Founder and CEO of Next Wave Impact, Research Director at Cruelty-Free Investing, and a Managing Partner of two early-stage venture funds.
 She was previously a Senior Fellow with the Kauffman Foundation for more than a decade.
-Alicia received her M.S. and Ph.D. in Economics from the University of North Carolina at Chapel Hill.
-She previously worked as an economist with the Federal Reserve Board of Governors and the Office of Economic Research in the SBA.
-She is a prolific author on the topics of entrepreneurship and entrepreneurial finance.
-In addition to numerous journal articles and book chapters, she is the co-author of several books on entrepreneurship and entrepreneurial finance.
+Alicia received her Ph.D. in Economics from the University of North Carolina at Chapel Hill.
+She is a prolific author on topics such as entrepreneurship and entrepreneurial finance.
 She is an active angel investor, a limited partner in three early-stage venture funds, a mentor to various young firms, and an advisory board member for several groups, including the Deming Center Venture Fund and the Good Food Institute.
+She has been vegetarian since 1988 and vegan since 2005.
+She lives in Boulder, Colorado with her partner and three rescue cats and four rescue dogs.

-Thanks to our Founding Circle Members who seeded our Grant Fund:
+Thanks to our Foundation Members who seeded our initial Grant Fund:

 Nikki Bollaert, Blue Raven Strategic